xizho10/ontology-sdk-slate/source/index.html.md

 value = sdk.rpc.get_storage(contract_address, key)
 ```

-This interface is used to get the corresponding stored value according based on hexadecimal contract address and stored key.
+This interface is used to get the corresponding stored value based on hexadecimal contract address and stored key.

 ### Parameters